apptainer/singularity-userdocs/contributing.rst

 Step 1.
 Fork the repo
 =====================

 To contribute to Singularity, you should obtain a GitHub account and fork the `Singularity <https://github.com/sylabs/singularity>`_ repository.
-Once forked, you will want to clone the fork of the repo to your computer: (obviously, you should replace ``your-username`` with your GitHub username)
+Once forked, you will want to clone your fork of the repo to your computer: (obviously, you should replace ``your-username`` with your GitHub username)

 .. code-block:: none